network overlays

 Perhaps this sounds familiar to you.
 After all, EIGRP has feasible successors.
 The alternate paths calculated by EIGRP are loop-free.
 As soon as the successor fails, EIGRP can use a feasible successor.

 It’s true, but there’s one big catch.
 In the routing table, EIGRP feasible successors are not immediately installed.
-There is only one route installed, the successor route.
+Only one route is installed, the successor route.
 EIGRP installs the feasible successor when the successor fails, which takes time.
 By installing both successor routes and feasible successor routes in the routing table, fast rerouting makes convergence even faster.

 EIGRP Configuration